-The Act has been in force for almost ten years, but has yet to be utilised to any greater extent.
+The Act has been in force for slightly more than 10 years, but has yet to be utilised to any great extent.
 At the last reliable complete review of the number of cases in 2008, twelve actions in total had been brought under the Act.
-Of these, eleven were private group actions and one a public group action brought by the Swedish Consumer Agency.
-Thus, no organisation group action at all had been brought to court.
-Of the twelve actions, no more than two can be considered as within the same field.
+Of these, eleven were private group actions and one a public group action brought by the Consumer Ombudsman.
+Thus, no organisation group action at all has been brought to court.
+Of the twelve actions, no more than two can be considered within the same field.